Campaigning for change

 We shared testimonies from people with Parkinson's who had used the medication, and this helped the Scottish Medicines Consortium and the All Wales Medicines Strategy Group to approve the drug for use on the NHS.

-Using the experiences people with Parkinson's shared with us on our forum and social media, we targeted pharmaceutical companies where their packaging needed to be improved, so they could access their medicines.
+Using the experiences people with Parkinson's shared with us on our forum and social media, we targeted pharmaceutical companies which needed to improve their packaging, so that people could access their medicine.

-We also contacted the medicines regulator to raise our concerns and they wrote to the pharma companies urging them to make changes to their packaging.
+We also contacted the medicines regulator to raise our concerns and it wrote to the pharma companies urging them to make changes to their packaging.

 2 companies have made changes to their packaging, so it's easier for people with the condition to access their medicines.